reflectoring/reflectoring.github.io/content/blog/2023/2023-03-31-serialize-deserialize-with-jsonview.md

 **This configuration will determine whether the properties that are not annotated with @JsonView should be included during serialization and deserialization.**

 For the sample application, we will use the Spring Boot version 2.7.5 that internally uses [Jackson 2.13](https://fasterxml.github.io/jackson-databind/javadoc/2.13/com/fasterxml/jackson/databind/MapperFeature.html).
-**By default, the MapperFeature.DEFAULT_VIEW_INCLUSION is set to true which means when enabling a JSON View, non annotated fields also get serialized.**
+**By default, the MapperFeature.DEFAULT_VIEW_INCLUSION is set to true which means when enabling a JSON View, non-annotated fields also get serialized.**
 {{% image alt="settings" src="images/posts/spring-boot-jsonview/MapperFeature.JPG" %}}

 We can also verify the configuration defaults when the `JacksonAutoConfiguration` class gets registered using the below test: